 You may receive this error messages if there’s reference to database, a type library, or object library that’s termed as Missing.

 “ActiveX component cannot create object”

 This error message doesn’t unavoidably mean that ActiveX control is occupied.
-For instance, one potential cause is DAO, which is ActiveX constituent, can’t generate object since DAO Automation Server fails to begin.
-Recurrently, cause is that DLLs providing referenced functionality for program aren’t recorded or imperfectly registered.
-For further details regarding this error, click article number beneath to view article in MS Knowledge Base- Troubleshooting Error 429 When Automating Office Applications
+For instance, one potential cause is DAO, which is ActiveX constituent, can’t generate objects since DAO Automation Server fails to begin.
+Recurrently, the cause is that DLLs providing referenced functionality for the program aren’t recorded or imperfectly registered.
+For further details regarding this error, click the article number beneath to view the article in MS Knowledge Base- Troubleshooting Error 429 When Automating Office Applications

-Although this article is printed from Visual Basic viewpoint, it wraps several of causes for error.
+Although this article is printed from the Visual Basic viewpoint, it wraps several of causes for error.

-All the above mentioned fixes whether it’s manual or automatic will surely going to resolve your Microsoft Access database missing or broken reference error.
-But it’s totally up to you that whether you want to go with the manual or the software solution.
+All the above-mentioned fixes whether it’s manual or automatic will surely be going to resolve your Microsoft Access database missing or broken reference error.
+But it’s totally up to you whether you want to go with the manual or the software solution.